gwfellows/GPS-holder/README.md

 | :---------------------------------------------------: |
 |             CAD render of the puck holder             |

 This bracket attaches via magnets and a strap to a rail on the ship and provides a flat surface for the GPS puck to be attached.
 The top section includes a metal washer that allows the GPS puck to be magnetically mounted.
+I designed this for ease of printing, so I kept all overhangs shallow.

 OpenSCAD source file here: [puck_holder.scad](puck_holder.scad)